ZEISS-PiWeb/PiWeb-Api/_pages/0124-restapi-dataservice-inspectionplan.md

 {% assign method="GET" %}
 {% assign endpoint="/characteristics" %}
 {% assign summary="Fetches characteristics" %}
-{% assign description="You can fetch all characteristics or the characteristics described by the uri parameters.
-Possible [filter uri parameters](#filters) are `partUuids`, `partPath`, `charUuids`, `charPath`, `depth`, `withHistory` and `requestedCharacteristicAttributes`.Only direct characteristics are fetched, characteristics beneath child parts are not considered." %}
+{% assign description="You can fetch all characteristics or only the characteristics described by the uri parameters.
+Possible [filter uri parameters](#filters) are `partUuids`, `partPath`, `charUuids`, `charPath`, `depth`, `withHistory` and `requestedCharacteristicAttributes`.
+You can only request direct characteristics of the part, characteristics of child parts will be ignored." %}
 {% assign exampleCaption="Fetch all characteristics beneath the part '/metal part' until depth=2" %}

 {% capture jsonrequest %}